 Château Sainte-Roseline - La Chapelle de Sainte-Roseline 2007

-Buy your Sainte-Roseline wines at the best price in our private sale!
+Buy your Sainte-Roseline wines at the best price in a private sale!

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-light salmon pink color, clear and bright
+A light salmon-pink color, clear and bright

 Nose